 - Consolidation

-How to Migrate Multiple Public Folder Hierarchies into Office 365
+How to Consolidate Multiple Public Folder Hierarchies into Microsoft 365

 The standard Microsoft approach to Public Folder Migrations will not make it easy to do this.
 It’s one public folder hierarchy into one Office 365 tenant with that method.
 You need flexibility when it comes to tackling this problem.
-Luckily, our Public Folder Migrator can accomplish this with ease.
+The Public Folder Connector helps simplify this process by allowing organizations to consolidate Public Folder content into modern Microsoft 365 destinations while preserving folder hierarchy.
 Since you can merge the Public Folder hierarchies, everyone can continue to use their Public Folders without making compromises.

 It works by allowing you to have the ability to: